 In the early 1980’s the original scoreboard from the Melbourne Cricket Ground was installed at Manuka Oval.
 Relocated to the Oval when the MCG installed the first electronic board, it was named the Jack Fingleton Scoreboard, after the late Australian opening batsman who made his career as a political journalist in the corridors of Parliament House, just kilometres away.

 Although both rugby league and union have a rich history at Manuka Oval, it is Australian Football and Cricket that have been the major tenants and those sports with which the Oval is most commonly associated today.
-Nowadays, the annual Prime Minister’s XI cricket match and AFL games are the highlight, with the ground often exceeding its 13,550 capacity.
+The venue hosted its first Test match between Australia and Sri Lanka in February 2019, with a Women’s T20 World Cup tournament played in February 2020.